Moritzburg (Halle): Thirty Years' War

-The Moritzburg falls to Brandenburg / Prussia
+Under Brandenburg-Prussia

-With the death of August in 1680, the city of Halle fell to Brandenburg, as designated by the peace treaty of Westphalia.
+With the death of August in 1680, the city of Halle was transferred to Brandenburg, as designated by the peace treaty of Westphalia.
 In 1686 the Huguenots of Halle were allowed to use the Gate Tower of the Moritzburg for their religious service.
 On October 26, 1690 they moved into the Magdalene Chapel.

 In 1717 the Prussian Anhaltinisches Regiment of about 3,500 soldiers moved into the Moritzburg.
 In front of the compound a parade ground was established, where Prince Leopold I of Anhalt-Dessau, nicknamed der Alte Dessauer (the Old Dessauer), drilled the troops.

 In the Seven Years' War (1756-1763) as well as in the late Napoleonic Wars (around 1813), the Moritzburg served as a military hospital.
 Later, the vaults of the castle were leased to a brewery, while the chapel, which had been used by the French community until 1808, became a storage room.
-The Prussian government bought the ruins back from the leaseholders in the years from 1847 to 1852, for the sum of 24,800 Thaler.
+The Prussian government bought the ruins back from the leaseholders in the years from 1847 to 1852, for the sum of 24,800 thalers.

 There existed plans for a reconstruction of the complex for the University of Halle by Karl Friedrich Schinkel, but the project was cancelled due to lack of funding.

 Since 1900, the structural condition of the castle deteriorated dramatically.
 In 1897 the East, South and West wings were sold to the city of Halle for a new museum.
 Funded by donations, the Talamt, the southern battlements, the Gate Tower and the South Bastion were reconstructed to house the museum.